ArtemBaranovsky/moodle-asyst-sync/readme.md

 docker-compose up -d --build && ./install_moodle.sh
 ~~~

 Infrastructure rolls up a Brand New Moodle instance.
-If you have
+If you already have Moodle LMS, you could use it's DB backup at this project.
+Just paste it at root folder and rename it to moodle_backup.sql

 Use these creds to access Moodle admin page
 admin:rootpassword
+These creds could be easily changed as other environmental variables at .env

 ## Development tips
 To facilitate DB monitoring at IDE set such a Database connection URL: